 Your gift to the University of Colorado Museum of Natural History ensures that the Museum's world-class collections, research, and public programs will continue to contribute to knowledge of the natural world and the humanities and will provide meaningful learning experiences for Museum visitors.

-If you are interested in making a gift to the Museum, please contact the Assistant to the Director at 303-492-6297.
+For more information about making a gift to the museum please call: 303.735.6070.
+Any gift of $35 or more includes a basic individual membership.
 Donations to any of the Museum's endowments or funds are tax-deductable--please call for specific information.

 The University of Colorado Museum is a successful, vital, and growing institution.
 We were awarded accreditation by the American Association of Museums in August 2003, an achievement of less than five percent of United States museums.
 The core of our Museum is the more than 4 million objects in our world class collections.
 Our graduate program in Museum and Field Studies has just awarded degrees to its eighth class.
 Our faculty curators are successfully obtaining research grants, publishing, and teaching.
 Our exhibitions and public programs bring the exciting world of natural history and anthropology to wider and more diverse audiences.
 We remain free and open to the public 7 days a week, except for university holidays.